tugot17/pmpp/chapter-2/README.md

 <details>

 **C** it would be `i = blockIdx.x * blockDim.x + threadIdx.x` We need all three of these, we need `blockIdx.x` to identify the block and the `blockDim.x` to identify how big each block is.
-Each of the blocks has the same lengt (e.g. 256).
+Each of the blocks has the same length (e.g. 256).
 So assuming we want to run the kernel for the 128th element of block in block one we would assign i to `1 * 256 + 128 = 384`

 </details>